 Choose a peaceful environment.

 You don’t want to be easily distracted or interrupted by your kids, so pick a spot in your home or somewhere else (outside is also nice) that can help you feel peaceful and calm.
 I recommend doing this first thing in the morning before everyone else in the house is up.

-Since you will be sitting still in one place for awhile, you want to stretch out your muscles and relieve any tension or tightness in your body that you may feel.
+Since you will be sitting still in one place for a little while, you want to stretch out your muscles and relieve any tension or tightness in your body that you may feel.
 This can help you prepare your body and mind for your mindful meditation.

-Make sure you’re wearing something that is comfortable when you meditate.
-(Usually not a problem for us moms. 😉 ) If you wear tight or restricting clothing, that is not going to help you fully relax during your meditation.
-(Removing your shoes helps too.)
-It’s also important to sit in a comfortable position that also allows you to be balanced straight and tall.
+Make sure you’re wearing something comfortable when you meditate.
+(Usually not a problem for us moms. 😉 ) If you wear tight or restricting clothing, that will not help you fully relax during meditation.
+Removing your shoes helps, too.
+It’s also important to sit in a comfortable position that allows you to be balanced, straight, and tall.

-You might say to yourself, “I can easily start off with 10 or 20-minutes of meditation.”
-You’ll soon realize how long even 5-mintues feels.
-It’s longer than you think when you’re remaining quiet, still, and silencing your thoughts.
+You might think, “I can easily start with 10 minutes of meditation.”
+You’ll soon realize just how long five minutes feels.
+It’s a lot longer than you think when you’re remaining quiet, still, and silencing your thoughts.
 You may think that silence sounds like a vacation since you’re used to nonstop rowdiness from your kids.
-However, I recommend starting slow (5-mintues) and building your time to 20-minutes.
+However, I recommend starting slow (five minutes) and building your time to 20-minutes.

 Clear your mind.

-By closing your eyes and only focusing on your breathe or an a mantra (whether that’s a word, phrase or sound), this will help you block out any external stimulation or distractions.
-I know that it can be difficult to completely clear your mind because you have so much to do and prepare for the day, but becoming aware of your normal breathing pattern and focusing on just being, it will help you get into your meditative space.
+Closing your eyes and only focusing on your breathing or a mantra (whether that’s a word, phrase, or sound) will help you block out any external stimulation or distractions.
+I know it can be difficult to completely clear your mind because you have so much to do and prepare for the day, but becoming aware of your normal breathing pattern and focusing on just being will help you get into your meditative space.

 To make this a part of your everyday routine, you need to make an effort to practice meditation at the same time every day.
-I noticed that when I didn’t schedule a certain time of the day to meditate, it wouldn’t happen.
-I became “too busy”.
-I quickly discovered that once I did practice every morning before I started the day, it gave me the energy and inner peace to handle what the day threw at me.
+I noticed that when I didn’t make the time in the morning to meditate, it wouldn’t happen.
+I became “too busy.”
+I quickly discovered that practicing every morning before I started the day gave me the energy and inner peace to handle what the day (and my son) threw at me.